CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 }
 ```

 Well, now, we have to create a data frame in order to analyze it with a logistic regression model.
 One can see that this not so tough to create it.
 With `id` we just defined the total number of participants.
-The next line allows to create a vector, in which we repeated the number `1` 267 times (corresponding to a number of persons that were exposed), `0` 114 times (corresponding to a number of persons that were unexposed) and etc...
+The next line allows to create a vector, in which we repeated the number `1` 267 times (corresponding to a number of persons that were exposed and that were cases), `0` 114 times (corresponding to a number of persons that were unexposed and cases) and etc...
 So why separate them like this ?
 Because, when collapsing this vector with the following vector (i.e., the 267 + 114 participnats that were both exposed and unexposed and that were cases and the 348 + 66 participants that were both exposed and unexposed and that were non-cases) will create a matrix in which the number of persons that were exposed or not and that were cases or not match well (i.e., capturing well the 4 combinations).

 ``` r